 Pursuant to the National Research Corporation 2004 Non-Employee Director Stock Plan, as amended (the "Director Plan"), each director who is not an associate (i.e., employee) of the Company also receives an annual grant of an option to purchase shares of our Common Stock on the date of each Annual Meeting of Shareholders.
-For the period from January 1, 2021 to December 31, 2021, each director continuing in office who was not an associate of the Company received a grant of options to purchase shares of our Common Stock with a target grant date fair value of approximately \$100,000, rounded to the nearest whole share and computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation-Stock Compensation ("FASB ASC Topic 718"), or successor rule, on the date of our 2021 annual meeting of shareholders.
-The options were granted with an exercise price equal to the fair market value of our common stock on the date of grant, and are scheduled to vest the day immediately preceding the Annual Meeting.
+For the period from January 1, 2022 to December 31, 2022, each director continuing in office who was not an associate of the Company received a grant of options to purchase shares of our Common Stock with a target grant date fair value of approximately \$100,000, rounded to the nearest whole share and computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation-Stock Compensation ("FASB ASC Topic 718"), or successor rule, on the date of our 2022 annual meeting of shareholders (May 18, 2022).
+The options were granted with an exercise price equal to the fair market value of our common stock on the date of grant, are scheduled to vest the day immediately preceding the Annual Meeting, and expire on May 18, 2032.

-On May 18, 2021 as a discretionary award pursuant to the Director Plan and in connection with their appointment to the Board, the Board granted Mr. Lockhart and Ms. Wheeler each nonqualified stock options with a grant date fair value of approximately \$100,000, rounded to the nearest whole share and computed in accordance with FASB ASC Topic 718.
-The options become exercisable on May 18, 2022 and expire on May 18, 2031.
-The grants were made to compensate Mr. Lockhart and Ms. Wheeler for agreeing to serve and their future service on the Board and to further align the interests, perspectives and decision-making of our Board with the interests of our shareholders.
-While the grants were discretionary, it has been the Company's practice to make such grants to newly appointed directors to assure our Board can recruit and retain the best personnel.
+On May 18, 2022 as a discretionary award pursuant to the Director Plan and in connection with her appointment to the Board, the Board granted Ms. Bhandari nonqualified stock options with a grant date fair value of approximately \$100,000, rounded to the nearest whole share and computed in accordance with FASB ASC Topic 718.
+The options become exercisable on the day immediately preceding the Annual Meeting and expire on May 18, 2032.
+The grant was made to compensate Ms. Bhandari for agreeing to serve and her future service on the Board and to further align the interests, perspectives and decision-making of our Board with the interests of our shareholders.
+While the grant was discretionary, it has been the Company's practice to make such grants to newly appointed directors to assure our Board can recruit and retain the best personnel.